NOAA-GFDL/MDTF-diagnostics/doc/sphinx/dev_git_intro.rst

 ------------------------------
 1. Fork the MDTF-diagnostics branch to your GitHub account (:ref:`ref-fork-code`)
 2. Clone (:ref:`ref-clone`) your fork of the MDTF-diagnostics repository (repo) to your local machine (if you are not using the web interface for development)
-3. Check out a new branch from the local develop branch (:ref:`new-feature`)
+3. Check out a new branch from the local develop branch (:ref:`ref-new-feature`)
 4. Start coding
-5. Commit the changes in your feature branch (:ref:`new-feature`)
+5. Commit the changes in your feature branch (:ref:`ref-new-feature`)
-6. Push the changes to the copy of the feature branch on your remote fork (:ref:`new-feature`)
+6. Push the changes to the copy of the feature branch on your remote fork (:ref:`ref-new-feature`)
 7. Repeat steps 4--6 until you are finished working
 8. Submit a pull request to the NOAA-GFDL repo for review (:ref:`ref-pull-request`).

 Steps for users continuing work on an existing feature branch
 -------------------------------------------------------------
 1. Create a backup copy of the MDTF-Diagnostics repo on your local machine
-2. Pull in updates from the NOAA-GFDL/develop branch to the develop branch in your remote fork
+2. Pull in updates from the NOAA-GFDL/develop branch to the develop branch in your remote repo (:ref:`ref-update-develop`)
-3. Pull in updates from develop branch in your remote fork into the develop branch in your local repository
+3. Pull in updates from develop branch in your remote fork into the develop branch in your local repo (:ref:`ref-update-develop`)
-4. Sync your feature branch in your local repository with the local develop branch using an interactive rebase or merge
+4. Sync your feature branch in your local repository with the local develop branch using an interactive rebase (:ref:`ref-rebase`) or merge (:ref:`ref-merge`).
 5. Initialize and update the submodules
 6. Test your updated feature branch and resolve any outstanding issues
 7. Commit any modifications you made while testing
 8. Push the updates in your feature branch to your remote fork
 9. Continue working on your feature branch
 10. Commit the changes in your feature branch
-11. Push the changes to the copy of the feature branch in your remote fork
+11. Push the changes to the copy of the feature branch in your remote fork (:ref:`ref-push`)
 12. Submit a pull request (PR) to NOAA-GFDL/develop branch when your code is ready for review (:ref:`ref-pull-request`)

 .. _ref-fork-code:

 Creating a fork of the MDTF-diagnostics repository
 --------------------------------------------------
 - If you have no prior experience with `GitHub <https://github.com/>`__, create an account first.